digram/bukua-auth/README.md

 ```

-When the button is clicked, the user should be redirected to the auth server for authentication and authorization, and then returned to your application as a logged in user.
+When the button is clicked, the user should be redirected to the auth server for authorization, and then returned to your application as a logged in user.

 You can view the logic for logging in a user to your application in the `packages/bukua-auth/src/Controllers/BukuaAuthController@callback` controller method.